jeanlopes/dev-test/README.md

 This project was built wing the stack: MongoDB + .Net5 + Angular

+To run, ensure that you have the .Net 5 sdk installed.
+It can be found here: https://dotnet.microsoft.com/download/dotnet/5.0

-To run, entry on MyOpenBaking\MyOpenBaking directory and type
+Entry on MyOpenBaking\MyOpenBaking directory and type

+dotnet restore

+dotnet build

 dotnet run